 If the graft fails various treatments may be given.
 The most common is to give cytokines, which may or may not improve the graft performance.
 Therapy may be given to treat possible underlying causes of graft failure e.g. GvHD, infection.
 Permanent graft failure will cause the death of the patient and so often the patient receives further stem cells.
 The patient may be rescued by receiving an infusion of cryopreserved autologous stem cells. without any additional treatment being given to the patient, i.e. a 'top-up'.
-In other circumstances the patients may have been thought to have rejected the graft and so further conditioning with chemotherapy or immunotherapy might be given before the infusion of additional stem cells.
-This would be classified as a new transplant and a new set of MED B forms should be completed.
+In other circumstances the patients may have been thought to have rejected the graft and so further conditioning with chemotherapy or immunotherapy might be given before the infusion of additional donor stem cells.
+This would be classified as a new transplant and a new set of MED-AB forms should be completed.

 No specific treatment

 GRFAIGR Growth factors

 GRFAITRA Subsequent transplant (please complete a new transplant form)

-DATOTBMT Please report on this form the Date and type of new transplant.
+DATOTBMT If you report MED-B, please report on the MED-B Graft specific form the Date and type of new transplant.
 Then fill in a full MED-B form for this new transplant.

 Autologous BM or PBSC Re-infusion

 GRAFAIBM Please report if the patient received an infusion of autologous stem cells (a top-up or boost) after graft failure.
 (This is not considered a transplant; you do not have to complete a new form).

-GRAFAIPB

-VTRENFA Other
+GRAFAIPB VTRENFA Other